Internal Family Systems (IFS)

 • When embarking on any type of treatment, it’s important to look for a therapist with whom you feel comfortable working.
 A strong and trusting relationship between you and your therapist called the “therapeutic alliance” can have a significant impact on the effect of therapy.

-The best way to gauge how you feel about your prospective therapist is to ask for a preliminary phone call.
+The best way to gauge how you feel about your prospective therapist is to ask for a preliminary introduction or phone call.
 Most therapists will be happy to do so.
 This gives you the opportunity to ask about your therapist’s:

 • IFS training

-• Experience with IFS
+• Experience with IFS therapy

 • What therapy with them will be like